Skip advert

 Advertisement - Article continues below

-Capri will launch with a combination of different battery and motor options, with prices starting at £42,075, putting it at the upper end of the price spectrum compared with key rivals.
-Beyond this are two trim levels: Select and Premium, with a limited range of option packages available for each.
+The Capri will launch with a combination of different battery and motor options, with prices starting at just under £41,500, putting it at the upper end of the price spectrum compared with key rivals.
+Beyond this are three trim levels: Style, Select and Premium, with a limited range of option packages available for each.

 Electric motors, performance & drive

 A choice of various powertrain options is welcome, but all major on gentle, effortless performance and excellent refinement ahead of anything engaging or sporty.
 Calibration of the powertrain and brakes is also good, and it handles well thanks to accurate steering and a fluent flow to the suspension.
-What it’s not is a rear-drive coupe, but luckily Ford already sells one of those called Mustang.
+What it’s not is a rear-drive coupe, but luckily, Ford already sells one of those in the shape of the Ford Mustang.
 Read more about the electric motors, performance and drive of the Ford Capri...

 Range, charging & running costs

 Ford’s Capri comes with three different powertrain options, each with their own range, performance and charging capabilities.
-The entry-level 55kWh option will come on stream later this year, but here we’re testing the 77kWh single motor and 79kWh dual motor options.
+The entry-level 52kWh for those who mostly do urban driving, the extended range 77kWh single motor model for those regularly tackling longer trips, and the 79kWh dual motor model.
+The latter sacrifices some range despite having the largest capacity battery because of its heavier four-wheel drive system, but that might be a compromise some are willing to make for its extra traction in slippery conditions.
 In short, the Capri’s range figures are good, without being remarkably so.
 Read more about the range, charging and running costs of the Ford Capri...

 Interior, design & technology

-The Ford Capri might share lots of bits under the skin with VW’s ID range, but from inside and out you’d never know it.
-Ford’s gone all-in with its interior design, with a modern and functional design that’s both well-built and practical.
-Outside, there’s some abstract references to the original coupe, but it’s well executed enough not to feel contrived or messy if you didn’t know it was referenced on a ‘70s original.
+The Ford Capri might share lots of bits under the skin with VW’s ID range, but from inside and out, you’d never know it.
+Ford has gone all in with its interior design, offering a modern and functional design that’s both well-built and practical.
+Outside, there are some abstract references to the original coupe, but it’s well executed enough not to feel contrived or messy if you didn’t know it was referenced on a ‘70s original.
 Read more about the interior, design and technology of the Ford Capri...

 Boot space, comfort & practicality